Logo

 Understanding PIPL: China’s Data Protection Framework

-The Personal Information Protection Law (PIPL) entered into force on 1 November 2021 and is enforced by the Cyberspace Administration of China (CAC) — the country’s competent data protection and internet regulatory authority.
+The Personal Information Protection Law (PIPL) entered into force on 1 November 2021 and is enforced by the Cyberspace Administration of China (CAC).
+The country’s competent data protection and internet regulatory authority.
 It applies to any processing of personal data of individuals located in China, regardless of where the processing entity is established.

 What counts as “personal information” under PIPL?